hardbyte/rust-telemetry-example/README.md

 RUN_TESTS_KEEP_STACK=1 ./run_tests.sh
 ```

-The script exports `SQLX_OFFLINE=true` so compile-time query checks use the cached metadata under `.sqlx/`.
-If new queries are added the harness will regenerate the metadata; commit the updated directory alongside your change.
+The script exports `SQLX_OFFLINE=true` so compile-time query checks use the cached metadata under `bookapp-dal/.sqlx/` and `error-injection-dal/.sqlx/`.
+If new queries are added the harness will regenerate the metadata; commit the updated directories alongside your change.

 ### Manual unit tests